Professional Indemnity Insurance NZ

 🏗️ Construction & Design Professionals

-- • Engineers: Essential for civil, structural, and consulting engineers ($2-10 million typical)
+- • Engineers: essential for civil, structural, and consulting engineers; CPEng and Engineering NZ guidance applies

 - • Building Surveyors: Critical for building inspections and certification